franck77/ansible-sudoers/README.md

-# Deprecation warning

-Unmaintained project.
-Please, use good alternative: [wtcross.sudoers](https://galaxy.ansible.com/wtcross/sudoers/)

 # Simple sudoers role

-This role installs sudo package, ensure that /etc/sudoers.d included and create or remove sudoers files in /etc/sudoers.d.
+This role installs sudo package, ensure that /etc/sudoers.d included and Create or remove sudoers files in /etc/sudoers.d/ Allow users and groups to run command as root without Password.
-For now, each sudoer has access to all commands within a variable set of users, and global setting determines whether NOPASSWD is set or not.

 ## Variables